EuPathDB/OrthoMCLWebService/README.md

 # OrthoMCLWebService
 [WSF](https://github.com/VEuPathDB/WSF) Plugins used by the OrthoMCL website.
 See [WSFPlugin/src](WSFPlugin/src/main/java/org/orthomcl/wsfplugin) for the list of plugins.

-The content in this repo will be moved to [[https://github.com/VEuPathDB/OrthoMCLModel][OrthoMCLModel]] and this repo will be archived after VEuPathDB release 50 planned for January 2021.
+The content in this repo will be moved to [[https://github.com/VEuPathDB/OrthoMCLModel][OrthoMCLModel]].
+This repo will be archived after VEuPathDB release 50 planned for January 2021.

 ## Dependencies